hpc-carpentry/hpc-shell/_episodes/04-wildcards-pipes.md

 > > ```
 > > {: .language-bash}
 > >
-> > Output of `ls` is one line per item so counting lines gives the number of files.
+> > Output of `ls` is one line per item, when chaining commands together like this,  so counting lines gives the number of files.
 > {: .solution}
 {: .challenge}